khlsvr/conhanzi/README.md

 ## The Chinese radicals

 The selection process for the glyphs was mostly based on the pronounciation of the Chinese characters in languages they are used, mostly the initial phonemes associated with the character.
+Other criteria was the prevalence of the radical in different positions within glyphs.

 ![conhanzi_glyphs](/static/conhanzi-parts_900x165.png)